Torus actions on Alexandrov 4-spaces: Introduction

 \section{Introduction}

-In the theory of transformation groups there are usually two kinds of classifications in the presence of a continuous action by a fixed Lie group $G$ on a space $X$.
+In in the presence of a continuous action by a fixed Lie group $G$ on a space $X$ there are usually two kinds of classifications.
 By \emph{homeomorphism classification}, we mean characterizing all homeomorphism types of the spaces which admit such $G$-actions.
 By \emph{equivariant classification}, we mean determining all possible actions of $G$ in terms of ``enough data''.
 This means being able to decide when two sets of data of the actions on two spaces give rise to an equivariant homeomorphism between them.

-The study of $\soso$-actions on closed (i.e. compact and without boundary) $4$-manifolds initiated with the work of Orlik and Raymond in \cite{OrlRayI}, where they obtained an equivariant classification for such actions on orientable manifolds under the added condition that the action does not have so-called exceptional orbits.
+The study of $\soso$-actions on closed (i.e. compact and without boundary) $4$-manifolds was initiated by the work of Orlik and Raymond in \cite{OrlRayI}, where they obtained an equivariant classification for such actions on orientable manifolds under the added condition that the action does not have exceptional orbits.
 In particular, they showed that the smooth classification is equivalent to the topological classification, i.e. a continuous effective action on a closed topological $4$-manifold is equivariantly homeomorphic to a smooth effective action on a closed smooth $4$-manifold.
-Furthermore, they obtained a homeomorphism classification in the simply-connected case.
-That is, they showed that a closed simply-connected $4$-manifold with an effective $\soso$-action is an equivariant connected sum of $\mathbb{CP}^2$, $\overline{\mathbb{CP}^2}$, $S^2\times S^2$, and $S^4$.
-In a follow-up paper, Orlik and Raymond extended the equivariant classification for the case that the action does admit exceptional orbits.
-A partial result was given regarding the homeomorphism classification in the prescence of fixed points.
-For the case that the action does not have neither a fixed point, nor a point with circle isotropy, they proved that the manifolds are Seifert manifolds \cite{OrlRayII}.
-Subsequently, Pao completed the homeomorphism classification in the presence of fixed points in \cite{Pao1}.
-Pao proved that a closed orientable $4$-manifold with an effective $\soso$-action is an equivariant connected sum of $\mathbb{CP}^2$, $\overline{\mathbb{CP}^2}$, $S^2\times S^2$, $S^4$, $S^3\times S^1$, $L_n$, and $L_n'$ (see \cite{Pao1} for the definition of $L_n$ and $L_n'$).
-In \cite{Pao2}, the author gave a partial result for the case that the fixed point set is empty, but orbits with circle isotropy exist.
-The problem for the non-orientable case was addressed by Kim in \cite{Kim}.
-Among other things, Kim proved the existence of a cross-section to the orbit map when the action does not have $\mathbb{Z}_2\oplus\mathbb{Z}_2$ as an isotropy group.
+In a follow-up paper \cite{OrlRayII}, Orlik and Raymond extended the equivariant classification for the case when the action does admit exceptional orbits.
+The classification of the homeomorphism type of smooth closed oriented $4$-manifolds with an effective $\soso$-action was carried out in \cites{OrlRayI,OrlRayII,Pao1,Pao2}.
+We provide this classification in Section~\ref{SS: Torus actions on $4$-manifolds}.
+For the non-orientable case, both the equiviariant classifcation problem and the homeomorphism type classification problem were addressed by Kim in \cite{Kim}.